Consecutive vs. Concurrent Sentences: All You Need To Know

 Aggravating Factors Affecting Consecutive and Concurrent Sentencing

-A defendant’s chances of getting a consecutive sentence increase if aggravating factors increase the severity and culpability of the crime.
+A defendant’s chances of getting a consecutive sentence increase if aggravating factors increase the severity and guilt of the crime.
 Aggravating circumstances include:

 • Any previous convictions, especially for serious crimes.